eedinson/SupplyChain_TestnetDeploy/README.md

 ![createOrder][createOrder]

-5. Check that the order was created and verify the contract functionality Wait for Metamask to confirm the transaction (check if the debug notification is green) Check getOrder functionality and search for orders by index (if you only created one order, the index is 0) Verify that you can see the information entered when creating the order, also verify and copy the transaction hash from the debug notification
+5. Check that the order was created and verify the contract functionality<br />
+   Wait for Metamask to confirm the transaction (check if the debug notification is green)<br />
+   Check getOrder functionality and search for orders by index (if you only created one order, the index is 0)<br />
+   Verify that you can see the information entered when creating the order, also verify and copy the transaction hash from the debug notification

 ![verifyTransaction][verifyTransaction]